devKhiem/NumeralConverter/README.md

 # Numeral Converter
-Convert decimal to other numeral system and vice versa.
+Convert decimal to other numeral system and vice versa.<br>
 Able to use custom numeral system.
 ## Usage
 ```